DIAGNijmegen/unicorn_eval/tests/README.md

 ]
 ```

+For local debugging, edit this file so that it includes all case ids from the `mapping.csv`.

 The `adaptor-task-file.json` file is a task-specific file that indicates which adaptor method to use.
 Its filename (e.g., adaptor-pathology-classification.json) can be retrieved from ADAPTOR_SLUGS_DICT (defined in [`evaluate.py`](../src/unicorn_eval/evaluate.py)).
-The content of this file is the adaptor name, which can be selected when submitting to a task on Grand Challenge—such as "1-nn", "linear-probing", "mlp", ... .
+The content of this file is the adaptor name, which can be selected when submitting to a task on Grand Challenge (e.g. "linear-probing", "mlp", ...).

-## 3. Ground Truth Setup
+## 3. Prepare the groundtruth
-The evaluation also requires ground truth data, structured in the following way:
+The evaluation also requires ground truth data, structured as follows:

 ```
 /opt/ml/input/data/ground_truth/